hbrackel/gradle-plugins/Readme.md

 **Git**

+This plugin expects git 2.22 or later be installed on the system.

 `versionMajor`, `versionMinor`, `versionPatch`, and the Git `sha` are derived from the result of the command `git describe --tags --long --always`.